Staff

 Gabriel Stelian-Shanks

-Gabriel Stelian-Shanks is the Artistic Director of The Drama League of New York, now in his 21st season, and a founder of the production company A Certain Something.
-He has directed over sixty theater, film, and television projects across the United States and Europe, and is the author of eighteen plays, two screenplays, and a television series.
+Gabriel Stelian-Shanks (he/him) is in his 23rd season at The Drama League.
+A director, writer and producer, Gabriel has over sixty theater, film, and television credits across the United States and Europe.
 One of the directors of Peculiar Works Project’s The Village Fragments (OBIE Award), his productions have been seen in New York, Seattle, Washington DC, Baltimore, Atlanta, Philadelphia, Chicago, Vienna, Sofia, Bucharest, and Budapest, among others.
-Most recently, he directed How To Mourn An American as part of the performance series on Little Island in New York City.
+Most recently, he directed How To Mourn An American for Little Island in New York City.
 An alumnus of the Orchard Project, nominee for Best Director at both the Madrid International Film Festival and the Love and Hope International Film Festival, and recipient of the Theatre Project Honor for Outstanding Vision, he has been recognized for his arts leadership by the D.C.
 Commission on the Arts and Humanities.
-His films and television projects include The Least Untrue, Extra Room, One More Thing, Covered, and The Damnable Deprivation of Dimitri.
-Proud member SDC, IFP.
+Proud member SDC.

 Associate Artistic Director